SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 ## Note: Readme Content has been moved.

 As of Oct 25th, 2022 all content that used to be housed below here has been temporarily moved to a [wiki page.](https://github.com/SFDO-Community/declarative-lookup-rollup-summaries/wiki/Temp---old-readme-content---to-be-audited-for-parity-on-docs-pages-site-then-deleted)

+## Note: Apex in unpackaged/config/test must be written using namespace references.

+In development we use the CLI string replacement to strip the "dlrs\_\_" and "dlrs." references on deployment.
+We have these so they work when testing built packages.